Gratin: Pommes de terre gratinées

 To make pommes de terre gratinées, or "potatoes with cheese," according to the recipe of Marcel Boulestin, large floury potatoes are baked in the oven, then halved and the flesh scooped from the skins.
 The flesh is mashed with butter, cream, grated cheese, and seasoning(s).
 The mix is then scooped back into the skins, arranged in a baking dish, sprinkled with grated cheese, and browned in the oven or under the grill.
 This preparation is also called "twice-baked potatoes".

 Gratin dauphinois

 Gratin dauphinois is a speciality of the Dauphiné region of France.
 The dish is typically made with thinly sliced and layered potatoes, and cream, cooked in a buttered dish rubbed with garlic.
 Some recipes add cheese and eggs.
-It is called potatoes au gratin in American English.

 Gratin savoyard

 Gratin savoyard is a similar dish found in the adjacent Savoie department.
 It consists of alternating layers of sliced potatoes, Beaufort cheese, and pieces of butter, with bouillon as the liquid.
 Cream is not used.